microsoft/botbuilder-java/samples/45.state-management/README.md

-# EchoBot
+# Save user and conversation data

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [Bot Framework](https://dev.botframework.com), that demonstrates how to save user and conversation data in a bot.
+The bot maintains conversation state to track and direct the conversation and ask the user questions.
+The bot maintains user state to track the user's answers.

 This sample is a Spring Boot app and uses the Azure CLI and azure-webapp Maven plugin to deploy to Azure.